USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/rclone.md

 order_number: 20
 ---

 Rclone is already installed on all SCINet data transfer and compute nodes.
-Please do not use the `rclone` command from the login node.
-Attempting to do so will remind you to use a data transfer or compute node instead.<br>
+Please do not perform `rclone` transfers from the login node.
+Attempting to do so can result in errors.<br>
 To learn more about `rclone`, see [https://rclone.org](https://rclone.org).<!--excerpt-->

 ## Setting up rclone